 At last, we show how the depth of the decoder influences the performance of GMAE.
 We follow the settings we used when comparing different mask ratios.
 However, this time we tune the number of decoder layers instead of the mask ratio.
 The results are shown in \autoref{fig:n layers}.
-We can observe that, a shallow decoder with 1 or 2 layers performs better than deeper decoder, which suggests that such an asymmetric encoder-decoder design works good for GMAE.
-It can not only maintain a good performance, but also help save memory.
+We can observe that, a shallow decoder with 1 or 2 layers generally performs better than a deep decoder, which suggests that such an asymmetric encoder-decoder design works well for GMAE.
+It can not only maintain good performance but also help save memory.